Glenglassaugh 1984 – Malts of Scotland

 About Sjoerd de Haan-Kramer

-I'm a web developer at Pharmeon.
-I'm highly interested in whisky, whiskey and beer.
-I like to listen to loads of music and read an occasional book.
-I'm married to Anneke and we have a cat called Kikker (which means Frog, in Dutch).
-I live in Krommenie.
+I'm very interested in booze, with a focus on whisky.
+I like to listen to loads of music and play lots of Magic: the Gathering, and board games too.
+I'm married to Anneke, have two daughters Ot and Cato, a son Moos and a cat called Kikker (which means Frog, in Dutch).
+I live in Krommenie, The Netherlands.

-This entry was posted in Bottle-share, Tasting note and tagged , .
+This entry was posted in - News and Announcements.
 Bookmark the permalink.

 1. Pingback: Bottle-Share #5: Malts of Scotland | Malt Fascination